devsecops/bootcamp/Week-1/FAQ.md

 ##### Some precautions are obvious to security professionals, but not to an expected user.
 What approach would you reccommend when approaching InfoSec problems in the shoes of a typical user, rather than someone who has expertise in cybersecurity and making certain nothing is overlooked?

+##### What is a common mistake programmers make in their applications that make their software insecure?